 When it comes to how often to sanitize your playground, there is no magic number.
 There are several factors that may affect your playground sanitization schedule, including:

-If you have a high-traffic playground used by very young children, you may want to sanitize some areas of your playground daily.
-If your playground is only used occasionally by older children, you may only want to sanitize your playground monthly.
+With a high-traffic playground used by very young children, you may want to sanitize some areas of your playground daily.
+But, if your playground is only used occasionally by older children, you may only want to sanitize your playground monthly.

 If you’re not sure what playground sanitization schedule is best for your equipment, a licensed playground inspector can help you determine the best plan for your particular situation.